John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Tantalus/Notes on installing R packages with a non-standard install of GDAL app.md

     http://www.r-inla.org/download

-the steps for the stable INLA install in R are:
+the steps for a stable INLA install in R are:

     install.packages("BiocManager")
     BiocManager::install(version = "3.11")